TomographicImaging/Neutron-Tomography-Showcase/data_io/README.md

 ### Methods for Reading and Writing different combinations of the raw data

-There are a number of methods in [.alum_cyl_io](.alum_cyl_io) which you can use for reading different combinations of the data - see the docstrings for more info.
+There are a number of methods in [alum_cyl_io](alum_cyl_io) which you can use for reading different combinations of the data - see the docstrings for more info.

 The following methods can be used to read the raw data, flat, dark and angle info with any exposure time that it possible to create by adding the acquired exposure times in any combination: options include: 3.75, 7.5, 11.25, 15, 18.75, 22.5, 26.25, 30, 33.75, 37.5, 41.25, 45, 48.75, 52.5, 56.25, 60.0